 Nutritional yeast has a cheesy and slightly nutty flavor that’s delicious on popcorn, pasta, rice, bread, and more.
 Use it in savory dishes to give your meals a rich umami flavor.
 It’s an easy way to add protein and vitamins to your meals.
 Most kids love the taste of it, so it’s a great way to get extra nutrients in picky eaters.

-🧾 How it's made
+🧾 How nutritional yeast is made

 Nutritional yeast is made by growing yeast in a glucose solution and then heated to deactivate it.
 (This kills the yeast and makes it inactive, so you can’t use it for baking.)
 Nutritional yeast is then washed, vitamins like B12 are added and it’s then dried and packaged.

-🥄 What it's used for?
+🥄 What is nutritional yeast used for?

 Nutritional yeast is used as a cheesy flavoring in many vegan recipes, especially vegan cheese.
 It’s also delicious sprinkled on popcorn or used in place of parmesan cheese on pasta dishes.
 My kids love to sprinkle it on bread or tortillas and I use it to season vegan cheese crackers for snacks.